At Holland Park School we are proud to acknowledge that

 Parents are encouraged to share the pleasures of reading with their children.
 The children are presented with a guided choice of books which they are able to take home.
 Writing develops from the discussion of the children’s own experience and leads, in time, to writing for a variety of audiences and purposes.

 As subject divisions can provide artificial boundaries for children particularly in their early years at school, History, Geography, Science, Technology and Art may be included in a wider topic.
 This is planned around the National Curriculum requirements in ways which will capture the interest of the children and aid effective learning.
 At Key Stage 2 the subject divisions are made clearer but can be crosscurricular.
-Modern Foreign Languages i.e. French, is taught across the key stages, but with greater emphasis in Key Stage 2.
+Modern Foreign Languages i.e. Spanish, is taught across the key stages, but with greater emphasis in Key Stage 2.

 The Arts feature significantly in the curriculum.
 Where appropriate visits to museums, the theatre and art galleries are arranged.
 From time to time theatre groups are invited to the school to work with the children.
 Children have opportunities to listen to and enjoy music, to take part in group singing and to play a variety of instruments, including tuned percussion and recorders.
 Woodwind and brass lessons are also available.
 Children take part in internally produced plays and musical events.